learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 spared
 ```

 In case of matches starting from same location, for example `party` and `par`, the longest matching portion gets precedence.
-See [Longest match wins](#longest-match-wins) section for more examples.
+See the [Longest match wins](#longest-match-wins) section for more examples.
 See [regular-expressions: alternation](https://www.regular-expressions.info/alternation.html) for more information on this topic.

 ```bash
 # same output irrespective of alternation order